Introduction

 callback type "JSON" for receipts and "NONE" for incoming, or vice versa, with the expected

-API endpoint for setting the webhook urls.
+result.
+There is an HTTP POST API endpoint for setting the webhook urls.

-endpoint for setting callback webhooks
+4.1.
+The /seturl endpoint for setting callback webhooks

 The endpoint must be called with authentication for the user account that owns the agent.
 This will be the same authentication as for sending from the agent with the present API.
 One account is not allowed to set webhooks for another account.